JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ````

 ![Basic_Tutorial_3](../assets/img/Basic_Tutorial_3.png)
-In creating this image, I used the `Clip` tool of Paraview to only show topography above sealevel and made it 50% transparant.
+In creating this image, I used the `Clip` tool of Paraview to only show topography above sealevel and made it 50% transparent.

 ### 4. Cartesian data
 As you can see, the curvature or the Earth is taken into account here.
 Yet, for many applications it is more convenient to work in Cartesian coordinates (kilometers) rather then in geographic coordinates.